|Type of tour:||Guided|

 Day 1: Taipei – Fusing (31 mi/50 km)

 Your guides and support crew will meet you at your Taipei hotel in the morning and drive you to Fusing, where your ride begins.
 You will have a short ride but it starts at sea level and ends at about 1476 ft/450 m.
 It’s a gentle start through undulating hills to get your legs warmed up before you start the serious climbing.
 You'll be riding through thick forest, and the thick moss and huge ferns that line the narrow road give the whole place a Jurassic feel.
-Meals: L,D.
+Lunch and dinner included.

 Overnight in Fusing.